vincent-grande/vincent-grande.github.io/_pages/research.md

 The overarching theme of my research is to combine perspectives of algebraic topology, network science, signal processing and clasical data anlysis to develop tools from extracting higher order information from point clouds and networks.

-#### Project A: Clustering Point Clouds in High-Dimensional Space Using Topological Information
+#### Project: Clustering Point Clouds in High-Dimensional Space Using Topological Information

 Extracting information from a point cloud by clustering its points into different classes is one of most used concepts of data analysis.
 Standard clustering algorithms like $$k$$-means or Spectral Clustering, however, have a rather simple underlying notion of what makes different points belong to the same cluster: Proximity in space.
 However, sometimes correct cluster assignments can only be achieved using higher-order global information encoded in the point cloud.
 My research deals with trying to utilise various techniques from topology and algebra to generate meaningful topological features for clustering of point clouds.
 Topological Point Cloud Clustering (TPCC) uses a remarkable connection between the eigenvectors of Hodge Laplace operators of simplicial complexes and their topology to cluster the underlying points based on their topological roles.